The Jersey Devil (The X-Files): Production

 Writer and series creator Chris Carter decided that rather than trying to present a typical Bigfoot-like creature, he would present the Jersey Devil as a missing link.
 Carter was inspired to write the episode by an essay by E. O. Wilson regarding ants and a story he wrote that posed whether mankind was hellbent on its own extinction.
 The concept of mankind being carnivores and eating its own tail evolved into the idea of using an evolutionary mutation that was a throwback to the Neanderthal.
 A Greg Cannom werewolf outfit from a previous project was used for the costume of the creature.

 The purpose of the scenes with Scully going on a date were to show the life she was passing on to work on the X-Files and to open up Scully to the audience.
-Carter explained that he "tried to develop a love interest for Scully only to heighten the sexual tension between her and Mulder".
+Carter explained that he "tried to develop a love interest for Scully only to heighten the sexual tension between her and Mulder."
 The scenes with Mulder in Atlantic City were shot against a blue screen in Vancouver, with stock casino footage added in post-production.

 During filming, Claire Stansfield, who played the titular creature, was intended to appear nude, necessitating several solutions to be found for different scenes—some were shot with the actress wearing a nude-colored outfit, while others were shot with her hair tied in such a manner as to keep her breasts covered.
 Several scenes for the episode were filmed in a Vancouver mansion, which served as an office, townhouse and restaurant.
-This same mansion was used for exterior shots in the later first season episode "Fire".
+This same mansion was used for exterior shots in the later first season episode "Fire."
 The forest scenes were filmed in a remote area accessible only by large trucks, while all of the exterior city scenes were filmed in and around a sheet metal store.

+Stansfield was the first X-Files guest star to have previously appeared in the ABC mystery serial drama series Twin Peaks.
+Future X-Files guest stars who had also appeared in Twin Peaks included Don Davis (who portrayed Agent Scully's father, William, in the first-season episode "Beyond the Sea" and the second-season episode "One Breath"), Jan D'Arcy (who would appear in the first-season episode "Tooms"), Michael J. Anderson (who would appear in the season two's "Humbug"), Frances Bay (who would appear in the season two's "Excelsis Dei"), Kenneth Welsh (who would appear in the season three's "Revelations"), Richard Beymer (who would appear in season four's "Sanguinarium") and Robyn Lively (who would appear in the season six's "Field Trip").